belcour/IntegralSH/README.md

       const auto A   = computeInverse(Y);
       const auto cpw = clm.transpose() * (A*ZW);

-Note that the matrix `A*ZW` can be precomputed to improve performances.
+Note that the matrix `A*ZW` can be cached to improve performances.

 Then the `AxialMoments` method will return the vector of cosine power integrals for the triangle `triangle`: